pubgrub-rs/guide/src/limitations/public_private.md

 }
 ```

-Implementing `choose_package_version` is trivial if we simply use the function
-`choose_package_with_fewest_versions` provided by pubgrub.
-Implementing
+Any `prioritize` will work equally well for this example, even just returning a
+constant value.
+Implementing `choose_version` is straightforward enough not to
+get additional commentary.

-`get_dependencies` is slightly more complicated.
-Have a look at the complete
+Implementing `get_dependencies` is slightly more complicated.
+Have a look at the
-implementation if needed, the main ideas are the following.
+complete implementation if needed, the main ideas are the following.

 ```rust
 fn get_dependencies(&self, package: &Package, version: &SemVer)